 We met three parish volunteers enjoying lunch in the sun on a stone bench near the gravestones.
 The residents live with history all around.
-We were struck by the great care they take of their environment and historical properties.
+We were struck by their great care for their environment and historic properties.

 We walked the walled churchyard.
 The Decorated Gothic Tower dates from the 14th century.
 The Decorated period in Gothic architecture uses flamboyant tracery in its patterns.
 The rest of the building was rebuilt in the early 18th century.

-It is a lovely building, and obviously loved by its parishioners.
-The troubles it has survived leaves it, today, interesting and a little quirky!
-The Gothic tower remains but the body of the church was rebuilt.
+It is a lovely building and obviously loved by its parishioners.
+The troubles it has survived leave it, today interesting and a little quirky!
+The Gothic tower remains, but the body of the church was rebuilt.
 It is a sort of English Baroque building and looks a little like a stylish country house below the tower.